Grief counseling: Prolonged Grief

-Disenfranchised grief is grief that is not made known to others, such as in the case of a young mother who aborts her child without the knowledge of her parents or others.
-Another example can be in the case of an extramarital lover whose lover passed on.
+Disenfranchised grief is grief that is not made known to, or not recognized by, others.
+An example could be the case of an extramarital lover whose lover passed on.
 In these cases, the grieving process is compromised as they are unable to process through this grief with others and receive the social support they need to overcome their grief.

 Theories on the grief cycle

-Joanne Jozefowski in 1999 through The Phoenix Phenomenon: Rising from the Ashes of Grief summarizes five stages to rebuild a shattered life.